The new-look layering for your bed

-Your bed is the perfect place to experiment with your style, building up layers of colour, pattern and texture as well as embracing the change of season.
-As top interiors stylist Sally Denning says, ‘I’ve styled so many beds over the years, but a relaxed look is key for me – it’s all about keeping it inviting and piled high with different textures.’
+Yes, cosy can be chic – your bed is the perfect place to experiment with your style, building up layers of colour, pattern and texture as well as embracing the change of season.
+As top interiors stylist Sally Denning says: ‘I’ve styled so many beds over the years, but a relaxed look is key for me – it’s all about keeping it inviting and piled high with different textures.’

 Start with small updates

-Swap your plain white sheets and pillowcases for coloured ones – it’s a great way of introducing an accent to your scheme, as Jody Ewen, Partner & Assistant Buyer, Decorative Bed Linens, explains: ‘Adding a pop of colour with bedding is a quick and easy way of updating your look, especially if you don’t want to add colour to the walls, like in a rental property for instance.’
+Swap your plain duvet cover and pillowcase for something textured – it’s a great way of introducing a new element to your scheme, as Jody Ewen, Partner & Assistant Buyer, Decorative Bed Linens, explains: ‘Natural linen bedding is a quick and easy way to soften a room scheme, giving a more relaxed style.’

-Prop your pillows up for hotel chic (a great way of adding height to your bed), or stack one on top of the other for a more casual look.
-Top pillows – ones you remove to sleep – are great for maintaining that just-ironed look each morning.
+Prop your pillows up for hotel chic or stack one on top of the other for a casual look.
+Top pillows – which you remove to sleep – help maintain that just-ironed look each morning.
 ‘Coming home to a made bed after a long day is one of life’s little pleasures,’ says Jody.
-‘For a more formal hotel look, layer square, Oxford and standard pillowcases, or for relaxed style, choose 100% linen for laid-back cool.’

 Throw on textured layers

-For an extra touch of luxury, add a throw.
-Use a quilted one to introduce texture – think velvet, silk or jersey – and look for on-trend shades of ink, charcoal and emerald.
-Look at the quilting on your throw, as narrow lines of stitching in one direction tend to give a sleeker, more contemporary look than large ‘squares’ (often formed by single stitches or French knots), which are puffy and give more of an indulgent feel.
+For an extra touch of luxury, add a throw or bedspread.
+Use a quilted one to introduce texture – think velvet, silk or linen – and look for a design with a linen or cotton reverse, offering two looks in one.
+Pay attention to the quilting on your bedspread, as narrow lines of stitching in one direction tend to give a sleeker, more contemporary look than large ‘squares’ – often formed by single stitches or French knots – which are puffy for a more indulgent feel.

-A throw is a great cover-up, but follow a two-thirds/one-third rule when it comes to its styling – just use on the bottom section of your bed, giving bed linens and cushions chance to shine too.
-‘A simple, great-quality throw can be just as impactful as a busy curation of eclectic cushions,’ says Jody.
+A throw is a great cover-up, but follow a two-thirds/one-third rule when it comes to styling – just use on the bottom section of your bed, giving bed linens and cushions a chance to shine.
+‘A simple, great-quality throw can be just as impactful as a selection of cushions,’ says Jody.

 Enter the age-old interiors debate – just how many cushions should be on your bed?
 ‘There is no such thing as too many,’ says Jody.

-‘I like lots of cushions on a bed – it’s all about cosy for me,’ says Sally.
-‘I tend to mix big oversized linen cushions, which are ideal for when you’re reading, with smaller rustic linen ones and an accent one in a velvet for a nice colour pop.
+‘I like lots of cushions on a bed – it’s all about cosiness for me,’ says Sally.
+‘I tend to mix big oversized linen cushions, which are ideal for when you’re reading, with smaller rustic linen ones and an accent one in velvet.
 Mixing and matching colours and textures makes for a relaxed, layered look.’